 The best practice in these cases is to keep all of your receipts and make a reasonable judgment on each expense at tax time.
-Document your business expenses clearly and take notes so that you will be able to explain why they are business related if the Canada Revenue Agency audits your returns.
-Self-employed artists and performers are also subject to the GST/HST.
-If you make taxable supplies of your services of more then $30,000 annually, you will probably need to register for, collect, and remit the GST/HST to the government periodically.
-You will also be entitled to input tax credits on the GST/HST you pay on anything you buy to render your services.
+Document your business expenses clearly and take notes so that you can explain why they’re business related if the Canada Revenue Agency (CRA) audits your returns.
+Self-employed artists and performers are also subject to the goods and services tax (GST) or harmonized sales tax (HST).
+If you make taxable supplies of your services of more than $30,000 annually, you probably need to register for, collect, and remit the GST/HST to the government periodically.
+You’re also entitled to input tax credits on the GST/HST you pay on anything you buy to render your services.

-As a rule, salaried employees are entitled to very few deductions.
+As a rule, deductions for salaried employees are minimal.
 Artists benefit from two interesting exceptions to this rule.
-First, there is a special deduction for expenses paid in 2016 to earn employment income from an artistic activity.
-To claim this deduction, you must have been employed in a artistic field as defined in the Income Tax Act.
-If that is your case, you can deduct the lesser of these three amounts:
+First, there’s a special deduction for expenses paid in 2018 to earn employment income from an artistic activity.
+You’re able to claim this deduction if you’re in a recognized artistic field as defined in the Income Tax Act.
+Any of the following must apply to you:

-- The expenses you actually paid for the year
+- The expenses you actually paid for the year in 2018

 - 20% of your employment income from artistic activities

-The personal raw materials for your employment as an artist, those would also be deductible.
-Second, musicians can take advantage of a musical instrument expense deduction.
-If you are an employed musician, and your employer requires you to provide your own musical instrument, you can deduct expenses you paid that relate to the musical instrument.
-The deductible expenses are the maintenance costs, rental fees, insurance costs, and even capital cost allowance.
+The personal raw materials you supply for your employment as an artist are deductible.
+Second, you can take advantage of a musical instrument expense deduction.
+If you’re an employed musician and your employer requires you to provide your own musical instrument, you can deduct expenses that involve the instrument.
+The deductible expenses are the maintenance costs, rental fees, insurance costs, and capital cost allowance.
 Artists and performers have some special benefits under Canada’s tax system.
-The key to maximizing them is to understand the difference between independent contractors and salaried employees and then documenting your files for the CRA.
+The keys to maximizing your benefits are understanding the difference between independent contractors and salaried employees and documenting your files for the CRA.